REAL Community Garden

 About the Garden

 Several water barrels are located on site for watering.
 Keeping the barrels filled from the tap and hose located on the building’s exterior is a shared responsibility.
-A compost demonstration site is being created adjacent to the gardens.
+A compost demonstration site is adjacent to the gardens.

 The REAL Community Garden is a great opportunity for a family or community group looking to experience gardening for the first time, or even experienced gardeners who do not have access to a suitable location.
 Guidance is available for novice gardeners.